 Idaho.
 Not surprising, as all tetrahydrocannabinol is banned besides hemp products under 0.3%.
 The bill continues, stating that “synthetic equivalents of the substances contained in the plant, or in the resinous extractives of Hemp, and/or synthetic substances, derivatives, and their isomers with similar chemical structure…” Idaho isn’t a very hemp-friendly place.
 Next.

 Iowa.
-Iowa is another state that isn’t very friendly towards hemp.
+Iowa is another state that isn’t very friendly toward hemp.
 It doesn’t even have a medical program.
-So it’s not surprising that delta-9 is banned here.
+So it’s not surprising that delta 9 is banned here.

 Mississippi.
 Recreational tetrahydrocannabinol is illegal in this state, as are all derivatives of them.
 Sorry, southerners.